sap-tutorials/Tutorials/tutorials/dt-create-schema-load-data-part8/dt-create-schema-load-data-part8.md

 ``` sql
 SELECT * FROM M_CS_TABLES where TABLE_NAME = 'LINEITEM_MS' AND SCHEMA_NAME = 'TPCH'
 ```
-Remember that PART_ID 1 and 6 represent partitions in DEFAULT STORAGE and the "MEMORY_SIZE_IN_TOTAL" column shows data has indeed been put into those partitions.
+Remember that `PART_ID` 1 and 6 represent partitions in DEFAULT STORAGE and the "`MEMORY_SIZE_IN_TOTAL`" column shows data has indeed been put into those partitions.
 ![Data Check CS](DataCheckCS.png)

 To check that data has gone into EXTENDED STORAGE, execute the following in a SQL Console: